127 Years of Service to the Public. Celebrate Newton Public Library! Free access for all to information, entertainment, and other services.

 Free Technology Classes:

 - Programming for Arduino: 12:30 p.m.
-Second and Fourth Saturdays (no class on May 25).
+Second and Fourth Saturdays (no class December 28).
 Angel Diaz conducts sessions on Arduino, the open-source electronic prototyping platform for anyone interested in creating interactive electronic objects.
 Free to attend, no registration necessary.

 - Call to arrange one-on-one sessions for Microsoft Office programs, Facebook, Pinterest, help with eReaders, and more.

 Smart Phone Workshop: 7 p.m.
 Tuesdays through December 17.
 Bring your smart phone to get help in using your phone.
 No registration required.

 Game Zone for Teens: 3:30 – 5:30 p.m.
 Mondays; and 6 – 8 p.m.
 Thursdays.
 Teens are invited to play the Wii™, board games, Xbox 360 Kinect™, Yu-Gi-Oh, etc. Bring your NPL card to use the laptops.

 Monday Knight Kneedlers: 7 p.m. on Mondays.
 All levels of experience in any kind of needlework are welcome to gather at the Library to share patterns, ideas, expertise and friendship.